NREL/SOEP-QSS/Dependencies.md

 - Annotations
   - Trajectory polynomial order
   - Dependencies within handler expression sep from elsewhere ?

-## Agenda: 2022/11/30
-- Revised QSS is working as hoped
-  - Observees (for setting variable values in FMU) are short-circuited to states and inputs
-  - Observers (for signaling updates) short-circuit around passive variables
-  - Passive variables can be output via sampled output times
-  - Event indicators can depend on other event indicators to handle passive variable short-circuiting (but prefer Dependencies not to s-c)
-  - Discrete intermediate variables can be active (firewall) or passive (short-circuited): Can test to see whether active is worth it in most models
-  - Updates flow through intermediate variables immediately for consistency
-  - Working with current OCT dependencies (at some reduced efficiency)
-  - Not performance optimized yet: A number of efficiency updates deferred
-- Results
-  - Test models are working with current OCT dependencies as planned: Can be more efficient with dependency changes
-  - UpstreamSampler: QSS run seems OK (was broken with previous QSS) but CVode run doesn't show sampler activity!
-(Doesn't work with Buildings 9) No reference solution to check against
-  - Don't know if (non-event-generating) min/max are an issue for some models
-  - Need to look at handling of non-state real variables with associated derivative variables
-- Issues
-  - Event indicator to event indicator dependencies in modelDescription.xml are used in two different situations, which interferes with QSS's ability to patch around the lack of direct dependencies:
-    1. An intermediate "signaling" variable modified in on EI block that appears in the other EI expression has bee short-circuited out
-    2. Something like the EIs share an expression or dependencies
-    - QSS could temporarily add dependencies for both meanings for an inefficient hack (not tried yet)
-  - Simultaneous events prevent consistent (order-independent) updating with ND
-    - Doing deferred updating of states for now to avoid this but is that ideal?
-    - Event handler blocks are tricky:
-      - State handlers with interdependencies: Capture FMU post-event states in deferred values before overwriting them to do QSS updates/ND
-      - See my DepTestR_ss
-      - ZC "handlers" are really conditional observers due to s-c, not handlers, so they should be using updated handler values
-      - BIDR handlers could be processed after state handlers do deferred updates but should they?
-    - Does FMU/PyFMI do sequential updating in such blocks?
-Depends on "triangular" dependency structure (excluding pre())?
-      - If QSS needs to do this it would need to know what dependencies are from pre()
-  - Trying x-based observee values for states
-    - A bit more accurate but may cause more ND noise
-    - Enables simpler/faster code since BIDR and ZC variables are naturally X based: Can fully exploit this if we decide to stay with X-based
-  - Zero crossings
-    - Need to set handler observee state before FMU event processing to make sure it sees correct pre() values ?
-    - If ZC event fires FMU actually sets handler state at t_bump, not tZ: Add post-event correction for this ?
-Pass t_bump also and have it back correct x_0_ to ZC(tZ) ?
-- Proposed OCT/spec changes
-  - Dependencies
-    - Direct dependencies only: No short-circuiting.
-Handler dependencies don't "look through" event indicators to their dependencies
-    - No extra dependencies (see Issues)
-    - Include those for local variables if practical

 ## Questions for Modelon
 - Need just direct dependencies of all (state, local, output, continuous, discrete, input) variables in Dependencies?
 No s-c and no looking into EI ZC functions from "handled" variables